golemheavy/LCR-Game/README.md

 # LCR Online -- the dice game Left-Center-Right

-Project Proposal -- LEFT-CENTER-RIGHT -- a game of dice

 Organization: Bratwurst Productions

 Our project is an implementation of a multiplayer game of dice known as L-C-R, or “Left-Center-Right.”
 The rules are simple and the game is a fun one for parties, because it can be played for cash, making it more interesting for social gatherings.